Bracing for Pectus Carinatum

 After the manipulation (if used), custom fitting and bracing, we then arrange to see you the next day (and rarely the day after that) for a further assessment.
 This is to check the brace and its fit, to make any adjustments and to check that the skin is not irritated.
 At that point, we will go through the personalised bracing program.
 The time to be seen will be confirmed after the first appointment and for those travelling to the Pectus Clinic from a distance you may need to decide to stay overnight in London.

 Yes, but the Pectus Clinic can provide a list of local hotels and give details around travel times.

 Generally, no but certainty the following day or two after bracing you may feel a little sore and may wish to take a day off.

-Advice will be given and is determined by type and severity of the deformity, but in general the brace is worn continuously for the first five days.
-On the fifth day, we recommend a 15-minute break for a shower.
-After that the brace is worn for 12 weeks in most cases with a 15- minute break each day for washing.
-In some cases, after 6 weeks a 2 to 4-hour break from wearing the brace per week twice per week is possible.
-A written wearing schedule will be provided.
+Advice will be given and is determined by type and severity of the deformity, but in general the brace is worn continuously for the first 3-4 days.
+On the 4th day, we recommend a 15-20-minute break for a shower.
+After that the brace is worn for 8 weeks in most cases with a 15-20-minute break each day for washing.
+In most cases, after 8 weeks a 1-2-hour break from wearing the brace per day is recommended.
+A detailed written wearing schedule will be provided with the bracing program.